 The Three-Source Christianity: Paul, Mystery Cults, and the Composite Religion

-The Urantia Book identifies Paul's Christianity as a composite of three distinct traditions: Jewish moral teaching, Greek philosophical concepts, and mystery cult ritual forms.
+The Urantia Book identifies Paul's Christianity as a composite of three traditions: Jewish moral teaching, Greek philosophy, and mystery cult ritual.
 Paul did not simply transmit Jesus's gospel.
-He constructed a new religion drawing on the surrounding cultural materials, explaining both Christianity's rapid spread through the Roman Empire and its significant divergence from Jesus's original message of the Fatherhood of God and brotherhood of man.
+He built a new religion out of the cultural materials around him.
+That construction explains both the rapid spread of Christianity through the Roman Empire and its drift from Jesus's original message of the Fatherhood of God and the brotherhood of man.

 Paul's composite Christianity as three-source synthesis = Jewish morality plus Greek philosophy plus mystery cult ritual